 For most competencies, trained professionals held a more negative view on how well the board holds sponsors to account for successful outcomes of change.
 Boards should therefore consider their own development in holding sponsors to account alongside the development of sponsors.

 A varied training programme is encouraged to cover the identified sponsor competencies rather than a one-off course as trained sponsors were more interested in training than their untrained peers.

 The APM Governance SIG is engaged in improving investment outcomes through better governance of change, and promoting effective sponsorship is crucial to achieving this.
-To continue with our engagement and support for sponsors and sponsorship in the project profession, we will be sharing the results of our sponsor survey shortly as part of a series of webinars we are running in July.
+To continue with our engagement and support for sponsors and sponsorship in the project profession, we will be sharing the results of our sponsor survey shortly as part of a series of four webinars we are running from July.

 The series includes:

 - A news story write up and resources from Thursday 9 July: Sponsorship: how to enhance the role within the project profession

 - A news story write up and resources from Thursday 23 July: The Executive Sponsor role – panel debate with senior leaders

 - A news story write up and resources from Thursday 30 July: The Delegated Sponsor role – panel debate with senior practitioners